Deepikarajangam/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

-/* write all the steps invloved */
+/* write all the steps invloved
+Compile and run the program.
+Generate the RTL schematic and save the logic diagram.
+Create nodes for inputs and outputs to generate the timing diagram.
+For different input combinations generate the timing diagram.
+*/

 **PROGRAM**